toiletpapar/infrastructure/docs/baremetal/pi/b01-pi-dns.md

 * Add addresses of public Google DNS resolvers to forward queries for which this DNS server is not authoritative
 * `empty-zones-enable yes` to ensure that reverse mapped private IPs (e.g. 192.168.0.10) that are not resolve aren't forwarded to the public network
 * Add `max-cache-size` for this particular project because a registry service is ran on the same host
 * Add all `category default` logs to the `default_log` channel.
-This channel rotates from 3 files of size 250k at `/var/log/named/default.log`.
+This channel rotates from 3 files of size 250k at `/home/core/bind/log/named/default.log`.
 It only contains `warning` logs and up.
 * Define the zones for which this DNS server is authoritative (forwarding everything else): `localhost`, `0.0.127.in-addr.arpa`, `smithers.private`, `0.168.192.in-addr.arpa`

+#### Logging
+Ensure the path exists:
+`/home/core/bind/log/named/default.log`

 #### Zones
 Describes the areas for which this DNS server is authoritative